hinablue/Slim-RouteGroup/README.md

 [Slim Framework News](http://www.slimframework.com/news/version-230)

-In the 2.3.0, Slim can group your own group, but the group callback function more like the global middleware function.
+In the 2.3.0, Slim can group your own routes, but the group callback function more like the global middleware function.
 For example,

 ``` php
 $app->group('/first', function() use ( $app ) {